sbancuz/Appunti/Kernel memory.md

 ![[zones.png]]

+The buddy allocator aims to make it easy to merge back blocks of pages when pages are freed.
+It also strives to avoid splitting up large free blocks as much as it can when there’s a request for a smaller one.
+To manage physical address pages we also employ a **page cache**, which is a set of physical page descriptors corresponding to pages that contain data directly from VMAs.
+This cache is accessible in $2$ ways
+- Forward mapping
+	This involves a file descriptor and an offset to find a specific `struct page`

+- Backward mapping
+	This relates a `struct page` to a VMA and it's used in invalidating page table entries across processes

 There are other allocator in the kernel, but they may depend on the buddy allocator:
 ```c
 void *kmalloc(size_t size, int flags);